 The challenge to improve the quality of care available in family child care settings is an important one, because we know that high-quality care can help level the playing field for children who are at risk for entering school unprepared to succeed.
 Research shows that low-income children enrolled in high-quality programs benefit disproportionately, presenting significant cognitive, linguistic, and social-emotional gains (Li et al., 2012; McCartney et al., 2015).
 Furthermore, children who receive higher quality care are less likely to develop behavioral issues by adolescence (Votruba-Drzal et al. 2010).

 The Parent-Child Home Program for Family Child Care focuses on developing the quality of family child care settings by working with providers to build on the unique strengths of home-based care.
-Utilizing PCHP’s experience building language, literacy, and learning rich home environments, early literacy specialists work one-on-one with providers to support school readiness for all the children in their care.
+Utilizing PCHP’s experience building language, literacy, and learning rich home environments, Early Learning Specialists (ELSs) work one-on-one with providers to support school readiness for all the children in their care.

 Since 2009, the PCHP/FCC model has been piloted in communities in New York, Massachusetts, Washington, and South Carolina.
 This pilot work has successfully brought critical school readiness and early literacy supports to low-income family child care settings by providing materials and modeling age-appropriate school readiness practice.
 In addition, by partnering with providers, these pilots have been able to connect the parents of the children in care with information and materials to support the development of school readiness and early literacy skills at home.

 By working to enhance the school readiness and early literacy components of family child care environments, the PCHP Family Child Care model is committed to addressing the unequal availability of high-quality early learning programs and extending PCHP’s goal of ensuring that all children have the opportunity to enter school ready to succeed.